radionavlab/BalloonFinderFramework/README.md

 If you run the program from a directory that is not "build-release", you will have to change the path to the images directory in the main file as it is a relative path.

+This project takes care of reading images from disk and displaying them.
+Students should only have to write the function in callback.cc.
+Their code must adhere to the input-output interface: OpenCV Image -> vector<BalloonInfo>.

 ## Pre-install Requirements
 ```
 sudo apt-get install cmake